leo20826/oj-uci-docs/docs/judge/status_codes.md

 ## RTE - Runtime Error

 Your program caused a runtime error to occur.
 This will only occur for native languages like C or C++.
-VNOJ maps many common RTEs to more useful descriptions, described below.
+K23OJ maps many common RTEs to more useful descriptions, described below.

 | Feedback | Description |
 |----------|-------------|